Are you ready to celebrate Learning Disability Week 2021? It’s a special week, running from the 14th till the 20th...Read article

 Because of this, Smell is a key sense used within care homes during reminiscence activities to stimulate conversation.
 Unique smells can trigger happy memories that elderly patients might be more forthcoming to share and chat about.

 While not incredibly useful for communicating, taste can facilitate meaning in bold ways that could be significant for people with special educational needs.

 The sweet taste of vanilla in a birthday cake might mark an exciting celebration – symbolising friendship, excitement, and fun.
 Whereas the taste of a roast dinner might represent a symbol of time spent with the family and warm conversations around the dinner table.

-Highlighting how cherished conversation are usually situated within vivid multisensory experiences.
+Highlighting how cherished conversations are usually situated within vivid multisensory experiences.

 Whether you’re neurotypical or neurodivergent, it’s clear that all five senses are important when it comes to communication.
 And more inclusive approaches to communication can create deeper, richer, and more meaningful conversations.

 Which sense do you rely on most when communicating?